Code-Institute-Submissions/svickery-lakkafurniture/README.md

 ![alt text](https://github.com/svickery/lakkafurniture/blob/839efaa85af7f06d6d3d5fcbcb689024dbad7ebf/readme/lakkafurniture.jpeg)

-Unfortunately my ReadME is not in depth.
-There have been major issues with me deploying to heroku and due to time constraints as mentioned above, I could not complete the site as necessary.
-I know that I will have failed this project and I will have to retake.
-I used a lot of templates from a project on code institute and I didn't even have the time necessary to style it how I wanted.
-I couldn't write in the content I wanted.
-But the back bone of the project is there.
-I just ran out of time to make it as stylistically as good as I wanted.

 A website designed for the sale of bespoke furniture goods.
 It is a site that was birthed from making many bespoke items over the years and deciding to mass produce some of their best products.
 The idea is so that all people can have unique furniture in their home.
 While they sell stock items, the company still can be contacted for bespoke work and quotes.

 The user goals of the website are as follows: